 Figure 2 The majority of respondents were based in the UK Participant's role: Each of the individual respondents was asked which role best described them: Technology, Security or Risk & Compliance.
 41% of respondents worked in a Technology-based role i.e. DevOps.
-38% of respondents recognised themselves as working in a Security role i.e. practitioner/analyst.
+38% of respondents recognized themselves as working in a Security role i.e. practitioner/analyst.
 Only 13% of respondents felt that Risk & Compliance best described their role i.e. practitioner/ analysts.
 A remaining 8% of respondents did not feel that their roles were appropriately described within those categories, and thus are termed 'Other'.
 Respondee role breakdown (%)

-Figure 11 The majority of respondents worked in a technology role ABOUT CAPGEMINI INVENT As the digital innovation, consulting and transformation brand of the Capgemini Group, Capgemini Invent helps CxOs envision and build what's next for their organisations.
-Located in more than 30 offices and 22 creative studios around the world, its 6,000+ strong team combines strategy, technology, data science and creative design with deep industry expertise and insights, to develop the new digital solutions and business models of the future.
-Capgemini Invent is an integral part of Capgemini, a global leader in consulting, technology services and digital transformation.
+Figure 11 The majority of respondents worked in a technology role

+ABOUT CAPGEMINI INVENT

+As the digital innovation, consulting and transformation brand of the Capgemini Group, Capgemini Invent helps CxOs envision and build what's next for their organizations.
+Located in more than 30 offices and 25 creative studios around the world, its 7,000+ strong team combines strategy, technology, data science and creative design with deep industry expertise and insights, to develop new digital solutions and business models of the future.

+Capgemini Invent is an integral part of Capgemini, a global leader in consulting, digital transformation, technology and engineering services.
 The Group is at the forefront of innovation to address the entire breadth of clients' opportunities in the evolving world of cloud, digital and platforms.
-Building on its strong 50-year+ heritage and deep industryspecific expertise, Capgemini enables organisations to realise their business ambitions through an array of services from strategy to operations.
+Building on its strong 50-year+ heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
 Today, it is a multicultural company of 270,000 team members in almost 50 countries.
 With Altran, the Group reported 2019 combined revenues of €17billion.

+Visit us at

+www.capgemini.com/invent

+Capgemini Cinvent

-Visit us at www.capgemini.com/invent People matter, results count.
+People matter, results count.